 Our Sexual Abuse Attorneys Are Here to Help

 As a national sexual abuse law firm, Sokolove Law has helped injured clients and their families hold the individuals and institutions that hurt them accountable for over 40 years.

 Our sexual abuse attorneys are committed to helping victims of sexual assault or abuse across the country access the legal system and pursue compensation from a lawsuit.

-You can also speak with the female nurses on our team, as they are available to address any questions or concerns that you may have.
+You can also speak with female Case Managers on our team, as they are available to address any questions or concerns that you may have.